CedricFonsat/task-app-react-native/README.md

 # Task App in React Native - PlayGround #1

-Befit is an application where you can coach yourself and is a cross platform application built in [reactnative](https://reactnative.dev/).
+Minimalist Mobile App Task with React Native & Redux (clean code) and is a cross platform application built in [reactnative](https://reactnative.dev/).

 ## Project Structure